ummmreally/ProTech/DMG_BUILD_GUIDE.md

 **Output:** `ProTech-Installer.dmg` in the ProTech directory

+## Secure Onboarding & Credentials

+After installing the app for the first time you must create your own administrator account—no default credentials are bundled anymore.

+1. Launch ProTech and sign in with a new admin you create from **Employees > Add Employee**.
+2. Use a password that meets the built-in policy (≥10 characters, at least one uppercase, one lowercase, one digit, one symbol).
+3. If you enable quick PIN access, choose a 6-digit PIN with no repeating or sequential digits.
+4. Accounts lock for 15 minutes after 5 failed PIN or password attempts.
+Wait for the lock to expire or have another admin reset the user’s credentials in the Employees screen.
+5. Document the new admin credentials securely and rotate them whenever staff change.

+> Tip: create at least two admin accounts so one admin can unlock or reset another if they hit the lockout threshold.

 ## Manual Build Process

 If you prefer to build manually or need more control: